What if you could read or even listen to your favorite articles while traveling without even having access to the internet?

 Wrapping it up

-I love the Pocket Reader App and specifically the IFTTT automation – whenever I like a tweet containing a link to an article, it automatically gets saved to my Pocket list and if I mark an item as a favorite, it automatically gets tweeted.
+I love the Pocket Reader App and specifically the IFTTT automation – whenever I like a tweet containing a link to an article, it automatically gets saved to my Pocket list and if I mark an item as a favourite, it automatically gets tweeted.

 If you’re into blogging or a student, you must use the Pocket app to save articles so that you never miss any important ones.